akshayariya/Fraud-Detection-using-ML/README.md

 ## Notes
 - Ensure you have Python installed along with the necessary libraries (`pandas`, `numpy`, `scikit-learn`, and `xgboost`).
 - The script `File1.py` contains all the necessary steps for data preprocessing, model training, and evaluation.
-- The dataset (`Fraud.csv`) should be placed in the same directory as the script for proper execution.
+- Download the dataset from the provided link and ensure it is placed in the same directory as the script for proper execution.